-We remain deeply concerned that the first Wellbeing Budget in 2019 included one of the highest ever increases in military spending, and that while there was a slight decrease in military spending in last year's Wellbeing Budget, nevertheless \$4,621,354,0003 was allocated - an average of more than \$88.8 million every week.
+We remain deeply concerned that the first Wellbeing Budget in 2019 included one of the highest ever increases in military spending, and that the amount of military spending allocated in the 2021 Wellbeing Budget - \$5,188,350,000 (an average of more than \$99.7 million every week) - comprised a 10.6% increase on actual spending in 2020.
 The announcement in June 2019, that \$20 billion dollars additional to regular ongoing military operating costs would be spent over the next decade on new combat equipment, frigates, military planes and cyber warfare capacity, is similarly concerning.